-New students must complete and submit an application for admission either online (www.canyons.edu) or in person prior to enrollment at College of the Canyons.
+New students must complete and submit an application for admission online (www.canyons.edu) prior to enrollment at College of the Canyons.

 International Students: International students are required to submit the International Student application to the International Services & Programs (ISP) office.
 Please contact ISP before beginning the application process for guidance on proper completion of the application and submittal of supporting documents.
 International Services & Programs: +1 (661) 362-3580; isp@canyons.edu.